JuliaAI/MLJTuning.jl/README.md

 	where `r1` and `r2` are `NumericRange` objects and `r3` a `NominalRange` object.

+Both `NumericRange` and `NominalRange` are constructed with the `MLJBase` extension to the `range` function.
+Use the `iterator` and `sampler` methods to convert ranges into one-dimensional grids or for random sampling, respectively.
+See the docstrings for details.

 Recall that `NominalRange` has a `values` field, while `NumericRange` has the fields `upper`, `lower`, `scale`, `unit` and `origin`.
 The `unit` field specifies a preferred length scale, while `origin` a preferred "central value".
 These default to `(upper - lower)/2` and `(upper + lower)/2`, respectively, in the bounded case (neither `upper = Inf` nor `lower = -Inf`).
-The fields `origin` and `unit` are used in generating grids for unbounded ranges (and could be used in other strategies - for fitting two-parameter probability distributions, for example).
+The fields `origin` and `unit` are used in generating grids or fitting probability distributions to unbounded ranges.

 A `ParamRange` object is always associated with the name of a hyperparameter (a field of the prototype in the context of tuning) which is recorded in its `field` attribute, but for composite models this might be a be a "nested name", such as `:(atom.max_depth)`.

-Both `NumericRange` and `NominalRange` are constructed with the `MLJBase` extension to the `range` function.
-Use the `iterator` and `sampler` methods to convert ranges into one-dimensional grids or for random sampling, respectively.
-See the docstrings for details.

 #### The `result` method: For declaring what parts of an evaluation goes into the history